 Resource and Environmental Management

-This program consists of required courses, a thesis proposal, and a thesis for a minimum of 41 units.
-Students are required to maintain 3.67 CGPA throughout the program.
+This program consists of required courses, an elective course, and a research project for a minimum of 57 units.

 An intensive field course introducing students to the diversity of issues and viewpoints concerning management of natural resources.
 Problem areas will include forestry, mining, fisheries and wildlife management, energy, recreation and land use planning.
 Graded on a satisfactory/unsatisfactory basis.
 Equivalent Courses: MRM698.

 Students will develop skills and insight into the design, implementation and analysis of interdisciplinary research in natural resource and environmental management.
 This will help prepare students to carry out their own research projects.
 Students who entered REM during or prior to the Fall 1994 term and who have received credit for any one of MRM 601, 611 or 621 may not take REM 801 for credit.
 Equivalent Courses: MRM801.